 The crypto world enjoys enthusiastic acceptance from Japan, but China strictly limits its use.
-The European Union (EU) actively supports the Markets in Crypto-Assets (MiCA) regulation as it represents the first standardized framework for digital assets.
+The European Union (EU) actively supports the Markets in Crypto-Assets (MiCA) regulation as it represents the first standardised framework for digital assets.

 The EU’s Comprehensive Crypto Framework